-The owner’s agent undertook the Telecom RFP process himself for an existing hotel complex containing four separate, but interconnected buildings.
-All four buildings were treated as separate projects in order to potentially secure better pricing.
+The owner’s agent undertook the Telecom RFP process for an existing hotel complex containing four separate but interconnected buildings.
+All four buildings were treated as separate projects to potentially secure better pricing.
 The contracts for these buildings were awarded to different installers.

 - The project became increasingly unmanageable due to each building’s need to operate in a single complex with a single head-end for each system.

-– Change orders resulted from the lack of a single contact to properly coordinate the implementation.
+- Change orders resulted from the lack of a single contact to coordinate the implementation properly.

 A common strategy for some installers to win more competitive bids without cutting into their profits is to price the installation as low as possible in the initial proposal.
 Then they request change orders at every perceived opportunity to maximize profit.
-Without an expert to hold each installer accountable to their bid, these change orders collectively can create significant cost overruns.
-A professional plan, design and management by a good consultant will eliminate these unnecessary change orders from a host of vendors.
-And the owner saves money, in some cases we have documented, hundreds of thousands of dollars.
+Without an expert to hold each installer accountable for their bid, these change orders collectively can create significant cost overruns.
+A good consultant will eliminate these unnecessary change orders from a host of vendors by a professional plan, design, and management.
+And the owner saves money; in some cases, we have documented hundreds of thousands of dollars.

 Two of the things a good consultant will do to protect the owner are:

 - Check installers’ history and not recommend such low-bid/high change order installers for the contract awards.

 - Include requirements for listing unit pricing and labor rates.
 This protects the owner from outlandish change order costs.